 This scholarship was originally funded by the Urban Watersheds Research Institute and is awarded to an undergraduate student in the field of Civil Engineering or a closley related field in Colorado.
 Applicants must be registered to take at least 10 credit-hours of coursework per semester.
-Students must be in either their Sophomore or Junior year.
+Students must be in their Sophomore, Junior, or Senior year.

 Undergraduate Scholarship Application

 The purpose of this scholarship is to promote interest in the CASFM organization and its goals among students and the engineering community.
-Applicants must be enrolled in an undergraduate program closely related to CASFM’s goals at a college or university in Colorado at the sophomore or junior level and be registered to take at least 10 credit hours of coursework per semester.
+Applicants must be enrolled in an undergraduate program closely related to CASFM’s goals at a college or university in Colorado at the sophomore or above level and be registered to take at least 10 credit hours of coursework per semester.
 Eligible programs of study include, but are not limited to: civil engineering, environmental engineering, hydrology, hydraulics, watershed management, floodplain management, stormwater management, stormwater quality, emergency response, meteorology, and climatology.
-The scholarship recipient will also have the option to attend the 2024 CASFM Conference held September 30–October 3 in Beaver Creek.
+The scholarship recipient will also have the option to attend the 2026 CASFM Conference.
 Registration and three nights’ lodging at the conference are included if the recipient commits to accepting the award at the CASFM annual lunch meeting at the conference.

 Recipients